Overview

 sandbox.free_in_sandbox(taintedStr);

-Finally, let's call the call_cb
+Finally, let's sandbox the call to the call_cb

 function.
-To do this, let's first define a
+To do this, we need

-printf("hello_cb: %s\n", checked_string.get());
+printf("hello_cb: %s\n", str);

 }